VegetableCattle/predictor-of-reviews/README.md

 git add .
 git commit -m "Initialize Project" git push heroku master
 ```
 See website deployment effect:
 ```
 heroku open
 ```
+Some demo instructions:
+This demo can only make good rating predictions for English comment.
+The prediction results are generated between 1-5, with 5 being the full rating.
+This system has a low prediction accuracy for single word comments.
+The more sentence words, the higher the prediction accuracy.